We are building a new, designated port container truck staging area.

 The Deltaport truck staging facility is one in a series of projects known as the Deltaport Terminal, Road and Rail Improvement Project (DTRRIP).
-DTRRIP is needed to help improve the movement of containers in and out of Roberts Bank by a capacity of 600,000 twenty-equivalent unit (TEU) containers, to a total of 2.4 million TEUs per year.
+These projects aim to improve the movement of containers in and out of Roberts Bank by a capacity of 600,000 twenty-equivalent unit (TEU) containers, to a total of 2.4 million TEUs per year.

 The project is a joint partnership with the Government of Canada (Transport Canada), British Columbia Ministry of Transportation and Infrastructure, and the Vancouver Fraser Port Authority.

 About the project

-The Deltaport truck staging facility will be located at the intersection of Highway 17, Highway 17A and Deltaport Way in Delta, British Columbia on provincial land.
-The Vancouver Fraser Port Authority will operate the facility under a long-term lease from the British Columbia Ministry of Transportation and Infrastructure for land to construct, operate and maintain the facility.
+The Deltaport truck staging facility is located at the intersection of Highway 17, Highway 17A and Deltaport Way in Delta, British Columbia on provincial land.
+We have signed a lease with the British Columbia Ministry of Transportation and Infrastructure for land to construct, operate and maintain the facility.

-The facility will address long-standing road safety concerns by alleviating traffic congestion when port destined container truck queues reach more than 15 container trucks in length along the Deltaport Way causeway which can occur when trucks arrive early for their reservations, or when there is a closure at Deltaport container terminal.
+The facility will address long-standing road safety concerns by alleviating traffic congestion when port-destined container truck queues reach more than 15 container trucks in length along the Roberts Bank causeway which can occur when trucks arrive early for their reservations, or when there is a closure at the Deltaport container terminal.

 The facility will have the capacity to accommodate up to 140 trucks, including early arrivals.
-The project also includes a secure vehicle access gate requiring a valid Port Pass, a Commercial Vehicle Safety and Enforcement (CVSE) area for truck safety inspections, a new highway exit ramp to facilitate access from Highway 17 and an additional road entrance ramp to allow traffic access onto Deltaport Way.
-The Vancouver Fraser Port Authority will operate the staging area.
+The project also includes a secure vehicle access gate requiring a valid Port Pass, a Commercial Vehicle Safety and Enforcement (CVSE) area for truck safety inspections, a new highway exit ramp to facilitate access from Highway 17 and an additional road exit to allow traffic access onto Deltaport Way.

 What to expect

-Key construction activities that travellers in the area may notice are:
+Key construction activities that travelers in the area may notice are: